kachick/chawan/doc/localcgi.md

   sent before that.
 * `ConnectionError`: Must be the first reported header.
 Parameter 1 is the error code, see below.
 If any following parameters are given, they are concatenated to form a custom error message.
-TODO implement this
+  Note: short but descriptive error messages are preferred, messages that do not fit on the screen are currently truncated.
+(TODO fix this somehow :P)
 * `ControlDone`: Signals that no more special headers will be sent; this means that `Cha-Control` and `Status` headers sent after this must be interpreted as regular headers (and thus e.g. will be available for JS